TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ### Getting the Hovered Block

 BlockNote uses `TextCursorPosition` objects to represent the text cursor's position.
 In these, you can also find the block that currently contains the text cursor.
-To find out more about `TextCursorPosition` objects, head to [Cursor and Selections](/docs/cursor-selections).
+To find out more about `TextCursorPosition` objects, head to [Cursor & Selections](/docs/cursor-selections).

 ## Partial Blocks